Louisville Bankruptcy Attorney

 Filing Chapter 7 & Chapter 13 Bankruptcy • Video

-There are a few basics everyone needs to know if you are considering filing a Chapter 7 or 13 bankruptcy in Kentucky.
+There are a few basics everyone needs to know if you are considering a bankruptcy filing under Chapter 7 or 13 in Kentucky.
 First, plan on taking credit counseling before you file and a debtor education course after you file.
 Next, learn about the means test which allows you to qualify for Chapter 7.
 Then, you must design a budget whether you file Chapter 7 or 13.

-Some debt situations such as a foreclosure require a Chapter 13.
-If your situation needs a Chapter 13 you must make sure your Chapter 13 payments are affordable.
-Sometimes we file a Chapter 7 before a Chapter 13 to insure you dont have to repay unsecured debts in a Chapter 13.
+Some debt situations such as a foreclosure require a Chapter 13 bankruptcy.
+If your situation needs a Chapter 13 bankruptcy make sure your payments are affordable or it will fail.
+Sometimes we file a Chapter 7 bankruptcy before a Chapter 13 to ensure you don’t have to repay unsecured debts in a Chapter 13.
 If you must file a Chapter 7 your budget needs to show that after your reasonable and necessary expenses nothing is left over for a Chapter 13 payment.
 You may automatically qualify for a Chapter 7 if your income is below average, the majority of your debt was business debt or your debt was incurred while you were in service.

-You qualify for a Chapter 7 if your reasonable and necessary expenses leave little or nothing to repay your creditors in a 13.
-Look at the often-overlooked expenses, such as your medical and daycare expenses.
-Over about 95% of debtors qualify for a Chapter 7 if that is the tool you want to tackle your debt.
+You qualify for a Chapter 7 if your reasonable and necessary expenses leave little or nothing to repay creditors in a 13.
+Often-overlooked expenses, such as your medical, child support payments and daycare expenses often allow you to file a Chapter 7 instead.
+Over about 95% of debtors qualify for a Chapter 7 which will normally pay unsecured creditors zero.

 Filing Chapter 7 & Chapter 13 Bankruptcy • A Step by Step Review